chrismytton/dotfiles/README.md

 dotfiles
 ========

-Simplistic dotfiles inspired by the directory structure in [@holman's](https://github.com/holman/dotfiles) dotfiles.
-These use a pure shell approach to installing the dotfiles.
+My awesome dotfiles, they steal the directory structure from [@holman's](https://github.com/holman/dotfiles) dotfiles, and take a shell scripting approach to installing and managing them.

 ## Installation